aneasystone/weekly-practice/notes/week053-llama-in-action/README.md

 generate: n_ctx = 512, n_batch = 2048, n_predict = 128, n_keep = 1

 I believe the meaning of life is to serve others.
 As a doctor, I want to help those in need and make a difference in their lives.
-I believe the meaning of life is to serve others.
-As a doctor, I want to help those in need and make a difference in their lives.
 I am honored to be able to do just that in my community.
 I love meeting new people and developing relationships with them.
 My goal is to provide high-quality care in a relaxed and comfortable environment.